 Walk into any garden store and you will find shelf after shelf of chemicals to help control the pests in your garden.
-You can spend hundreds of dollars for these products every season.
+You can spend hundreds of dollars on these products every season.
 Not this year.
 You’ve decided to go organic instead.
 You know this means that you won’t be using those chemicals with unpronounceable names.

-You’re going to be using natural ingredients and nature itself to keep your garden pest free.
+You’re going to be using natural ingredients and nature itself to keep your garden pest-free.
 So, the question is: what works and what doesn’t?
 Keep reading to learn more about natural pest control in an organic garden.

 Tips for Natural Pest Control